ampatspell/ember-cli-zuglet/README.md

 ### observe()
 `→ function`

 Starts observing document onSnapshot changes.
-Returns function which can be used to top observation.
+Returns function which can be used to stop observation.

 ``` javascript
 let doc = await store.doc('ducks/yellow').load();